Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 In this repository you will find all mods created by @Ecconia for the game `Logic World`.

-**All mods in this repository are for LogicWorld 0.91.X**\
+**All mods in this repository are for LogicWorld 0.91.1**\
-To find the mods for 0.90.X, check out the GitHub tags of this repository.
+To find mods for older LogicWorld versions, check out the GitHub tags of this repository.

 ## How to install / use them?